AndreaGonzato/WeatherStation/README.md

 ## Usage
-Install these library in your Arduino environment:
+Install these library on your Arduino environment:
 * SevSeg  			https://github.com/DeanIsMe/SevSeg
 * Adafruit_GFX  	https://github.com/adafruit/Adafruit-GFX-Library
 * Adafruit_SSD1306	https://github.com/adafruit/Adafruit_SSD1306
 * DHT				https://github.com/adafruit/DHT-sensor-library
 * Adafruit_Sensor  	https://github.com/adafruit/Adafruit_Sensor

-Open the file Code/Code.ino using Arduino IDE, compile and upload on your Arduino then connect all the components like the following schema.
+Open the file Code/Code.ino using Arduino IDE, compile and upload on your Arduino and then connect all the components like the following schema.

 Then to controll the weather station/clock you have three buttons and they work like almost every watch.
-In my schema the leftmost one is the SET button, in the middle there is the MINUS one and further to the right there is the PLUS one.
+In this schema the leftmost one is the SET button, in the middle there is the MINUS one and further to the right there is the PLUS one.
 To scroll through the menus you can press both of them PLUS or MINUS.
-For setting a particular activity you need to do a long click on the SET button and to deactivate the alarm just press the button SET in the alarm menù.
+For setting a particular activity you need to press a long on the SET button; to deactivate the alarm just press the SET button in the alarm menu.

 ## Schema
 This is one possible schema for this project:
 ![Scema](Schema.png?raw=true "schema")

 Note that in this schema there isn't the connection of: passive buzzer and OLED display.
-But this two connections are very easy and it depends on what components you have.
+But this two connections are very easy and depends a lot on the components you held.

 ## Image
 This is a photo of my project